affiliate disclosure

 GTmetrcis scores performance and Core VWeb Vitals reports

-As you can see, these are not flukes or coincident.
+As you can see, these are not flukes or coincidences.

 These result from hard work, experiments, trials, errors, investments, and a winning on-page SEO strategy.